Alpha Phoenicis: Description

-This is a spectroscopic binary star system with components that orbit each other every 3848.8 days (10.5 years).
+Alpha Phoenicis is a spectroscopic binary star system with components that orbit each other every 3,848.8 days (10.5 years).
 The combined stellar classification of the system is K0.5 IIIb, which matches the spectrum of a normal luminosity giant star.
-It has an apparent visual magnitude of 2.4, so it is somewhat outshined by its first magnitude neighbors Achernar (α Eridani) and Fomalhaut (α Piscis Australis).
+It has an apparent visual magnitude of 2.4, so it is somewhat outshone by its first magnitude neighbors Achernar (α Eridani) and Fomalhaut (α Piscis Austrinus).
 Based upon parallax measurements, this system is at a distance of about 85 ly from the Earth.
 The interferometry-measured angular diameter of the primary component, after correcting for limb darkening, is 5.25±0.06 mas, which, at its estimated distance, equates to a physical radius of about 15 times the radius of the Sun.

-Ankaa is similar to many of the visible stars of the night sky, being an orange giant of relatively average stellar size.
-It is currently thought to be in the midst of a short but stable helium burning phase of its stellar evolution, although it probably will not be long in astronomical terms before it sheds its outer layers as a planetary nebula and ends its life quietly as a white dwarf.
-Ankaa has a small stellar companion, about which little is known.